mm80843/T3.5/docs/index.md

 * [Ten questions concerning occupant health in buildings during normal operations and extreme events including the COVID-19 pandemic](article_awada_ten_2021)
+* [Questioning the use of the balcony in apartments during the COVID-19 pandemic process](article_aydin_questioning_2020)
 * [Graphene-based nanomaterials as antimicrobial surface
 coatings: A parallel approach to restrain the expansion of COVID-19](article_ayub_graphene-based_2021)
+* [Environmental factors involved in SARS-CoV-2
+transmission: effect and role of indoor environmental quality in the strategy for COVID-19 infection control](article_azuma_environmental_2020)
+* [An environmental and health perspective for COVID-19
+outbreak: Meteorology and air quality influence, sewage epidemiology indicator, hospitals disinfection, drug therapies and recommendations](article_barcelo_environmental_2020)
 * [Wastewater-Based Epidemiology to monitor COVID-19
 outbreak: Present and future diagnostic methods to be in your radar](article_barcelo_wastewater-based_2020)
 * [An Overview of Biomedical Ontologies for Pandemics and Infectious Diseases Representation](article_bayoudhi_overview_2021)
+* [Efficacy of an Automated Multiple Emitter Whole-Room Ultraviolet-C Disinfection System
+Against Coronaviruses MHV and MERS-CoV](article_bedell_efficacy_2016)
 * [Upper-room ultraviolet air disinfection might help to reduce COVID-19 transmission in buildings: a feasibility study](article_beggs_upper-room_2020)
 * [A Surface Coating that Rapidly Inactivates SARS-CoV-2](article_behzadinasab_surface_2020)
+* [Eviction, Health Inequity, and the Spread of
+COVID-19: Housing Policy as a Primary Pandemic Mitigation Strategy](article_benfer_eviction_2021)
 * [Towards Resilient Residential Buildings and Neighborhoods in Light of COVID-19 Pandemic—The Scenario of Podgorica, Montenegro](article_bojovic_towards_2022)